kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 someUser to list and watch pods in the default namespace."

 ### Subject Access Review Details
-When receiving an impersonation request to list pods cluster-wid from the user `impersonator` with the header of `Impersonate-User:someUser`, the apiserver:
+When receiving an impersonation request to list pods cluster-wide from the user `impersonator` with the header of `Impersonate-User:someUser`, the apiserver:
 - Verifies if the impersonator has the permission to impersonate with the scope of the user.
 A subjectaccessreview is sent to the authorizer: